harta55/EnTAP/libs/curl-7.52.1/docs/INTERNALS.md

   the DO action internally.
 If the DO is not enough and things need to be kept getting done for the entire DO sequence to complete, `->doing` is then usually also provided.
-Each protocol that needs to do multiple commands or similar for do/doing need to implement their own state machines (see SCP, SFTP, FTP).
-Some protocols (only FTP and only due to historical reasons) has a separate piece of the DO state called `DO_MORE`.
+Each protocol that needs to do multiple commands or similar for do/doing need to implement their own States machines (see SCP, SFTP, FTP).
+Some protocols (only FTP and only due to historical reasons) has a separate piece of the DO States called `DO_MORE`.

   `->doing` keeps getting called while issuing the transfer request command(s)

   `->done` gets called when the transfer is complete and DONE.
 That's after the main data has been transferred.

-  `->do_more` gets called during the `DO_MORE` state.
-The FTP protocol uses this state when setting up the second connection.
+  `->do_more` gets called during the `DO_MORE` States.
+The FTP protocol uses this States when setting up the second connection.

   ->`proto_getsock`
   ->`doing_getsock`
   ->`domore_getsock`
   ->`perform_getsock`
   Functions that return socket information.
-Which socket(s) to wait for which action(s) during the particular multi state.
+Which socket(s) to wait for which action(s) during the particular multi States.

   ->disconnect is called immediately before the TCP connection is shutdown.